 Are you trusted enough to make decisions and have your voice heard in a family business?
 It is often easier for parents to undermine the opinions and ideas of a child rather than someone they have a professional relationship with.
 If you’re looking to have creative ownership and freedom, you must decide whether it exists for you in your family business.

 Ultimately, it can be difficult to successfully integrate yourself into the family business.
 Whether you’re starting from the bottom and working your way up through the organization, or moving right into the corner office, you must understand the risks that come with mixing your professional and family lives.
-What business tips & advice can you share for successfully involving the next generation in the family business?
+What business tips and advice can you share for successfully involving the next generation in the family business?